 The main aim of the course is to equip the participants with statistical concepts and tools for relating biological outcomes to multiple possible explanatory variables.
-Suitable tools and methods for two different settings are introduced: a) classic statistical modeling, with a relative small number of explanatory variables and a comparatively large number of subjects, leading to different kinds of multivariate regression and conventional experimental and observational studies; b) supervised and unsupervised statistical learning in situations with many more explanatory variables than subjects, leading to prediction and classification algorithms for high-dimensional data common in bioinformatics and suitable for modern high-throughput data.
+Suitable tools and methods for two different settings are introduced: 1) classic statistical modeling, with a relative small number of explanatory variables and a comparatively large number of subjects, leading to different kinds of multivariate regression and conventional experimental and observational studies; 2) supervised and unsupervised statistical learning in situations with many more explanatory variables than subjects, leading to prediction and classification algorithms for high-dimensional data common in bioinformatics and suitable for modern high-throughput data.
 At the end of the course, students should be able to analyse a realistic data set from either of these settings independently.

+Upon completion of the course the student should be able to:

+Regarding knowledge and understanding

-On completion of the course the student should be able to: Knowledge and understanding - explain the concept of random variation in biological phenomena as it relates to experimental and observational studies in research, - describe appropriate statistical methods to quantify random and systematic effects in complex biological data, - discuss the relevance of multiple testing for modern biological research, - discuss the distinction between explanatory and predictive modelling.
-Applying knowledge and understanding - choose and fit multivariate regression models of intermediate complexity using a standard statistical software package, - choose and apply basic machine learning algorithms using a standard scripting language, - communicate the results in a manner suitable for oral presentation, technical reporting and scientific publication, - understand, discuss and evaluate critically corresponding findings of intermediate complexity in the relevant scientific literature.
-Making judgments - demonstrate the ability to weigh and integrate conflicting empirical evidence in the literature.
+- explain the concept of random variation in biological phenomena as it relates to experimental and observational studies in research, - describe appropriate statistical methods to quantify random and systematic effects in complex biological data, - discuss the relevance of multiple testing for modern biological research, - discuss the distinction between explanatory and predictive modelling.